smith-garrett/FirstPassageTools.jl/README.md

 states.
 The rows of the transient matrix T should sum to the values given in the absorbing matrix.

-(Currently, only the exit-time distribution is implemented, the probability of reaching any absorbing state by time t.)
+Currently, the most complete functionality is available for the exit-time distribution, the probability of reaching any absorbing state by time t.
+When a system has more than one absorbing state, one might be interested in the conditional first-passage time to reach one absorbing state before all others.
+Some methods are implemented for this, but not everything.

 For a single transient state and a single absorbing state, the first-passage time distribution is equivalent to the exponential distribution: